 \subsubsection{Decision DNN ($\phi_{k}\rightarrow\phi_{k+1}$)}

-If DecTrain decides to take the train action, we also train the decision DNN.
-After updating the depth decoder of the monocular depth DNN, we run an additional depth decoder inference to get the label of ground-truth utility of training on the current image.
-We use the same loss and optimizer as in pretraining for 10 epochs with data from the current timestep, 32 randomly selected timesteps from the decision DNN target replay buffer, and 32 randomly selected timesteps from the decision DNN source replay buffer.
-The decision DNN target replay buffer is a FIFO buffer used to store up to 300 inputs and ground-truth utility of training that gets added to when DecTrain decides to train.
+The decision DNN is trained if DecTrain decides to train.
+After updating the depth decoder, we run an additional depth decoder inference to get the label of ground-truth utility.
+We use the same loss and optimizer as in pretraining for 10 epochs with data from the current timestep and 32 randomly selected timesteps from both the target replay buffer and the source replay buffer for the decision DNN.
+The decision DNN target replay buffer is a FIFO buffer storing up to 300 inputs and ground-truth utility that gets added to when DecTrain decides to train.
 The decision DNN source replay buffer stores 3000 randomly selected data from the pretraining dataset.
-We include data from the pretraining dataset for training the decision DNN since we only get a label online if the train action is taken, leading to a biased label collection.
+We include data from the pretraining dataset since we only get a label online if the train action is taken, leading to a biased label collection.

 To measure the computational cost, we use NVIDIA PyProf~\cite{nvidia-pyprof} and PyPAPI~\cite{pypapi} to obtain the average number of giga floating-point operations (GFLOPs) per timestep.